 - The Fox Noise, Most notably, the Progfox.

 - Crazy Redd from the Animal Crossing series.

-- Tamamo no Mae appears as a Caster-class Servant in both Fate/EXTRA and Fate Nuovo Guerra.
+- Tamamo no Mae appears as a Caster-class Servant in Fate/EXTRA, Fate/Grand Order, and Fate/Nuovo Guerra.
 It turns out in the former she is an aspect of Amaterasu.

 - Verius, the summon spirit of heart.
 It is rainbow like Corrine, but much larger.